ljacqu/TextLanguageGuesser/README.md

 - Do not change the starting PHP code
 - Run validate_data.php and fix any errors
 - Empty lines will be ignored
-- You can write comments by starting a line with `#`�they will be ignored!
+- You can write comments by starting a line with `#`—they will be ignored!

 ### Adding new languages

 Modify `data/Languages.php`.
 Note that the entire code base assumes that languages have a two-letter code!
 Do not use codes of any other length!

 ## Technical overview
-- `answer.php` is called by the !guess command to process answers
+- `answer.php` is called by the !a command to process answers
 - `index.php` shows past questions and the possible languages so that you can offer a list of languages to your users
 - `poll.php` is used by the !q command and can be called from a timer
 - `validate_data.php` should be run whenever you add new texts or languages
-- `regular_poll.php`: Open this in your browser and keep it open to regularly call poll.php and send results to Nightbot
+- `regular_poll.php`: Explained under "Manual timer"

 ### Nightbot specifics
 The user that solves the answer is inferred by a HTTP header specific to Nightbot.
 You can change the logic